zeekus/textfiles/pschism_build_document_with_spack.md

    - Intel Compiler from Spack
    - CentOS Linux release 7.9.2009 (Core)
 - Hardware:
-   - Head-node: AWS     - hpc6a48x - OHIO with EFA  - 96 cores AMD.
+   - Head-node: 1 AWS     - hpc6a48x - OHIO with EFA  - 96 cores AMD.
-   - Compute-nodes: AWS - hpc6a48x - OHIO with EFA  - 96 cores AMD.
+   - Compute-nodes: 3 AWS - hpc6a48x - OHIO with EFA  - 96 cores AMD.
-- Model Run time: ref - params.nml in the data directory to change the defaults of 365 days.
+- Model Run time: ref - params.nml in the data directory to change the default run times from 365 days.
     10 day test 33 mins with 96 cpus in sbatch.( possible issues with MPI chatter. ) 10 day test 30 mins with 72 cpus in sbatch.
     1  day test 5 minutes with 72 cpus in sbatch.